vishpat/svg2gcode/README.md

-An Inkscape extension to convert a SVG drawing to G-code.
+An Inkscape extension to convert a SVG drawing to G-code for reprap machines.

 Installation
 ------------